jbcaron/ForgeVM/README.md

   - **Description**: Clears the CPU flags, resetting the state for fresh evaluations.
 - `HLT`:
   - **Description**: Halts the machine, stopping execution.

+## Documentation

+For comprehensive API documentation and code details of ForgeVM, please visit our [online documentation](https://jbcaron.github.io/ForgeVM/).

+Our documentation is automatically generated from the source code comments using `cargo doc`.
+It provides a clear overview of all modules, structs, functions, and traits in ForgeVM.
+This is an excellent resource for developers looking to understand the internal workings of the project, explore the APIs, or integrate ForgeVM into their own projects.

+While the documentation focuses on API details, it is rich with code examples and explanations that are derived directly from the codebase itself, ensuring that the information is always up-to-date and accurate.

 ## License